 The Disability Rights Program litigates and advocates in our priority areas of voting, education, autonomy, and criminal justice and also provides support to affiliates and the National office on disability rights issues that intersect with core civil liberties.

 - Prepare and file legal pleadings; arrange for service of legal documents; prepare and serve discovery documents; conduct research on court rules and procedures

 - Maintain case files, attorneys’ correspondence files, and internal litigation tracking systems including case summaries and calendar of litigation deadlines and court dates

-- Provide administrative and litigation support to attorneys.
-Includes assisting attorneys with calendar, correspondence, expenses, and travel arrangements
+- Provide administrative and litigation support to attorneys, including maintaining calendars, preparing correspondence, making travel arrangements and processing expense reports

 - Update content on the ACLU website and intranet